vardhanbang/pyregexengine/README.md

 # PyRegexEngine
 A Regex Engine made with python, GUI with CustomTkinter.
+Regex logic implemented from scratch.

 ### How to run
 1. Install packages using requirements.txt